Military Members and Their Dependents

 Active-duty Military members stationed in Colorado

-• Active-duty members of the armed forces of the United States and Canada on duty station in Colorado and their dependents (as defined by military regulations) are eligible for in-state tuition exception, regardless of Colorado domicile or length of residence in Colorado.
+Active-duty members of the armed forces of the United States and Canada on duty station in Colorado are eligible for in-state tuition exception, regardless of Colorado domicile or length of residence in Colorado.
 The military member must have active-duty status and report to a duty station in Colorado.
-This must be certified by their military commander by the first day of the first semester the student attends Colorado State University.
-Active-dute military on TDY duty in Colorado are not eligible for the College Opportunity Fund.
-To request in-state tuition exception, the Military Tuition Adjustment Request Form must be completed and submitted no earlier than 30 days prior to the first day of classes and no later than the first day of classes.
+This must be certified by their military education officer.
+Active-duty military on TDY (temporary duty) in Colorado are not eligible for the College Opportunity Fund and once the temporary assignment in Colorado ends; the student is no longer entitled to in-state tuition status, unless the student would qualify for in-state tuition under another basis.
+To request in-state tuition exception for an admitted student, the Military Tuition Adjustment Request Form must be completed and submitted 30 days prior to the first day of classes.
 Link to Forms and Publications for the Military Tuition Adjustment Form.

 • If you are a financial aid recipient, your cost of attendance has been greatly reduced and your financial aid will be adjusted.
-You will no longer be eligible for scholarships bases on being a non-resident.
+You will no longer be eligible for scholarships based on being a non-resident.

-Active-duty military members stationed outside of Colorado but domiciled in Colorado prior to enlistment
+Active-duty military members stationed outside of Colorado

 • To retain Colorado domicile during an absence from Colorado due to military orders, military members must maintain Colorado as their legal residence for tax purposes and voter registration.